dsl-logo

 A young couple lifting a box in their new home

-What is LVR in home loans?
+What does LVR mean in home loans?

 LVR or loan-to-value ratio is your loan amount represented as a percentage of your property's value.
 LVR is calculated by dividing the loan amount by the property value, then multiplying that by 100.